ChatTheatre/SkotOS-Doc/Developer/JitsiWork.md

 It's also easier to reliably get the exact same result with Docker than Debian - Debian allows (and encourages!) re-pushing the exact same package version number with new bugfixes, for instance.
 That's not good if you want to be able to repeatedly install the exact same thing and have it work.

 I'm aware that Docker makes it harder to reach in and inspect Jitsi internals.
 My experience was that that was the lesser of the two evils.

-## Trying to Control Jitsi Headless: Puppeteer Isn't Great

-Jitsi doesn't make it easy to control it headlessly.
-But that's exactly what we want to do with the SkotOS Jitsi Admin described above.

-It's possible to use Puppeteer (headless Chrome) to keep a connection open.
-Two problems with that:

-* Headless Chrome uses a lot of resources.
-It's simulating a full browser, Javascript and all.
-* The normal in-browser Javascript Jitsi API can only connect to one chatroom at a time.

-Between those, it means you'd be using a *ton* of memory to hold many rooms open.
-It would be really, really inefficient.

-## Trying to Control Jitsi Headless: JXS

-There's a load-tester that the Jitsi devs wrote to connect headless from a Node.js program.
-It's called JXS.
-JXS, on paper, looks *perfect*.
-It holds multiple connections open.
-It's designed to not take too many resources.
-It operates in XMPP but doesn't need WebRTC (or a browser) to be active.

-The only difficulty is that it doesn't do much.
-And it can't use the Javascript API.
-And it basically exchanges raw, low-level chunks of XML directly on websockets.
-Well, and that it uses a weird Webpacker-based syntax to make all that happen, but that bit's not too hard to fix.

-But that means if you want to add functionality that JXS doesn't currently have (as I write this: logging in with a password, for instance) then you're going to need some raw XML dumps to put into our JXS-like program.

-So how do we get raw XML dumps?

 ## Dumping Network Connections: Google Chrome's Developer Tools